 This keto microwave cookie is perfect for those moments when you feel like a quick sugar free treat.
 It tastes delicious and is super easy to make!
-There's plenty of variation ideas in the post.
+There are plenty of variation ideas in the post.

 The answer is yes!

-It took a bit of experimenting, but in the end I've come up with a recipe that's super easy and actually very delicious.
+It took a bit of experimenting, but in the end I have come up with a recipe that is super easy and actually very delicious.
 You only need 4 essential ingredients.
 From there, you can add optional add-ins to create countless variations.